Outdoor Wood Fired Pizza Oven Tips

-Jamie suggests that if you are using a wood fired oven for the first time, you should certainly think about using an oven thermometer so that can ensure that the heat being generated within your oven is hot enough for your cooking.
+If you’re using a wood-fired oven for the first time, it’s recommended to use an oven thermometer to make sure the oven temperature is hot enough for your cooking.

-The recommendation extends to the first year of use of your oven as Jamie believes that during the first year of use you will slowly be able to gather the ‘logic’ of the oven and thus be able to estimate the cooking temperature and pre-heating times required for that perfect rustic cooking experience.
+Jamie recommends using his method for the first year of using your oven.
+This is because he believes that during this time, you will become familiar with the oven and be able to estimate the necessary cooking temperature and preheating times for the best rustic cooking experience.

-Jamie revealed that if you have had your wood fired oven burning for 5-6 hours, the outer surfaces should have absorbed enough heat for you to be able to allow the fire to burn down, sweep the embers into a metal bucket and still be able to cook in your oven.
+According to Jamie, if you have been burning your wood-fired oven for 5-6 hours, the outer surfaces would have absorbed enough heat.
+This will allow you to let the fire burn down, sweep the embers into a metal bucket and use the oven for cooking.

-We hope these tips offered by celebrity chef Jamie Oliver have served you well and take your outdoor cooking to the next level!
+We hope the outdoor cooking tips from celebrity chef Jamie Oliver have been helpful and will elevate your skills to the next level!